 The first responders soon arrived and, knowing that a spinal injury was probable, expertly stabilized Mike before transporting him to emergency care.

-After a diagnostic MRI, EvergreenHealth’s renowned orthopedic spine surgeon and neurosurgeons Dr. Mark Freeborn, Dr. Shiveindra Jeyamohan and Dr. Peter Nora confirmed the extent of Mike's injuries: a shattered collar bone, several broken ribs, bleeding in his lungs, a fracture of his C2 vertebrae in his neck, and a thoracic spinal fracture.
+After a diagnostic MRI, EvergreenHealth’s renowned orthopedic spine surgeon and neurosurgeons Dr. Mark Freeborn and Dr. Shiveindra Jeyamohan confirmed the extent of Mike's injuries: a shattered collar bone, several broken ribs, bleeding in his lungs, a fracture of his C2 vertebrae in his neck, and a thoracic spinal fracture.

 “We began surgery very carefully because of the high degree of risk involved in Mike’s case,” Dr. Jeyamohan described.
 “Because of our close collaboration with his ICU doctors, we were aware of a major complication that could have put his life at risk in the operating room.
 Any miscommunication could have had severe consequences.”